top of page

 FIRM NEWS

-June 9, 2023: Today, the Second Circuit, in an opinion by Judge Reena Raggi, vacated our client's two § 924(c) firearms convictions for a faulty jury instruction and remanded for a Franks hearing the remaining counts, holding the district court erred in finding that critical evidence, seized pursuant to an illegal warrant riddled with inaccuracies, would inevitably have been discovered.
-The opinion, joined by judges Leval and Pérez, may be viewed here.
+June 9, 2023: Victory in the Second Circuit.
+Today, the Second Circuit, in an opinion by Judge Reena Raggi, vacated our client's two § 924(c) firearms convictions for a faulty jury instruction and remanded for a Franks hearing upon the remaining counts, holding the district court erred in finding that critical evidence, seized pursuant to an illegal warrant riddled with inaccuracies, would inevitably have been discovered.
+Judge Raggi's opinion, United States v.
+Molina, which was joined by judges Leval and Pérez, may be viewed here.
+Mr. Molina is represented by Levitt & Kaizer partners Richard Levitt and Zach Segal.

-June 7, 2023: Today, the Hon.
-Edward R. Korman reduced the sentence of our client, Harry Lee Napper, from 421 months to 228 months pursuant to resentencing occasioned by the Supreme Court's decisions in United States v.
+June 7, 2023: Sentence reduction in the EDNY.
+Today, the Hon.
+Edward R. Korman reduced the sentence of our client, Harry Lee Napper, from 421 months to 228 months pursuant to a resentencing occasioned by the Supreme Court's decisions in United States v.
 Davis, 139 S. Ct.
 2319, 2336 (2019), and United States v.
 Taylor, 142 S.Ct.
 2015 (2022).
 Mr. Napper was represented by Levitt & Kaizer partners Richard Levitt and Zach Segal.

 May 25, 2023: Today, Levitt & Kaizer partner Richard Levitt gave his annual Second Circuit lecture on behalf of the New York Criminal Bar Association at the Southern District of New York Courthouse.
 A copy of Richard's Second Circuit Criminal Law Update may be downloaded here.

-May 1, 2023: Today, the Hon.
+May 1, 2023: Sentence reduction in the SDNY.
+Today, the Hon.
 Katherine Polk Failla (SDNY) granted our client Roman Kitroser an 18-month sentencing reduction pursuant to our compassionate release motion under 18 U.S.C. § 3582(c).
 In granting our motion Judge Failla cited both Mr. Kitroser's many medical condition as well as the severe conditions under which he has been incarcerated during the COVID-19 pandemic.
 The court explained: "Here, using the metrics of his mental and physical health, Mr. Kitroser has experienced harsher conditions of confinement than could have been anticipated, and the Court finds that the length and totality of these conditions amount to extraordinary and compelling circumstances under § 3582(c)(1)(A)(i)."
 Judge Failla's decision may be reviewed here.
 Mr. Kitroser is represented by Levitt & Kaizer partners Zach Segal and Richard Levitt.

-February 17, 2023: Today, the Hon.
+February 17, 2023: Sentence reduction in the EDNY.
+Today, the Hon.
 Edward R. Korman, EDNY, reduced the sentence of our client Lorenzo Nichols, upon his 1992 conviction racketeering murder conviction.
 Relying on the First Step Act, 18 U.S.C. § 3582(c), Judge Korman explained that, if Nichols were sentenced today he would have been permitted to -- and in fact would have -- credited Nichols with four years of presentence custody Nichols had served in a related state matter.
 Such is now possible pursuant to U.S.S.G.
-5G1.3(b)(1), which allows a sentencing judge to “adjust the sentence for any period of imprisonment already served on the undischarged term of imprisonment [resulting from a related offense] if the court determines that such period of imprisonment will not be credited to the federal sentence by the Bureau of Prisons.”
-Nichols was represented by Levitt & Kaizer partners Richard Levitt and Zach Segal.
+5G1.3(b)(1), which

 February 7, 2023: Our representation continues of Levitt & Kaizer client Livingstone Broomes, who was exonerated after being wrongly convicted and imprisoned for several years.
 We filed actions for relief in the Court of Claims, Supreme Court New York County, and the Eastern District of New York.
 In the Court of Claims we reached a settlement that, from our research, was the second highest per annum settlement of any actual innocence claim in the Court of Claims.
 Our litigation in Supreme, New York and the EDNY is ongoing.

-February 3, 2023: Today, the Appellate Division, Second Department, issued one of its rare leave to appeal grants from an order denying our motion under CPL 440.10 to vacate our client Jesus Arevalo's assault and weapons-related convictions because we learned that at the time of trial his trial counsel was facing an assault prosecution in the same District Attorney's Office that was prosecuting Mr. Arevalo as well as a disciplinary proceeding.
+February 3, 2023: Leave to Appeal Granted.
+Today, the Appellate Division, Second Department, issued one of its rare leave to appeal grants from an order denying our motion under CPL 440.10 to vacate our client Jesus Arevalo's assault and weapons-related convictions because we learned that at the time of trial his trial counsel was facing an assault prosecution in the same District Attorney's Office that was prosecuting Mr. Arevalo as well as a disciplinary proceeding.
 Levitt & Kaizer partners Richard Levitt and Zach Segal represent Mr. Arevalo.

 December 5, 2022: Today, a Levitt & Kaizer client in the Eastern District of New York, charged with conspiracy to possess and distribute 1500 kilograms of marijuana, was sentenced to Probation in the Eastern District of New York (Ross, J.).
 The court cited several factors, including defendant's first time offender status, his medical conditions, and the fact that the marijuana guidelines substantially overstate the seriousness of the conduct of conviction.
 The court agreed with the defense that, for couriers such as our client, using weight to drive the guidelines does not accurately reflect the defendant's moral culpability, and that the numerous acknowledged medical uses of marijuana undermine its placement in Schedule I with that Schedule's severe sentences.

 November 10, 2022: Today, Mr. Levitt argued in the Second Circuit the appeal of Levitt & Kaizer client Anthony Molina.
-You can hear the oral argument here.
+You can hear the oral argument here

 October 6, 2022: Today, Mr. Levitt argued in the Second Circuit the appeal of Levitt & Kaizer client Joshua Stegemann.
 You can hear the oral argument here.

-October 30, 2021: Today, in U.S. v.
+October 30, 2021: Grant of compassionate release application in SDNY.
+Today, in U.S. v.
 Rengifo, Hon.
 Jed Rakoff, SDNY, granted our compassionate release motion filed on behalf of Alejandro Rengifo.
 Mr. Rengifo was a child abductee of the FARC, and in his early twenties was required to guard an American citizen who had been abducted and held for ransom.
 Rengifo eventually fled the organization and was in a reintegration facility when he was arrested and extradited to the U.S. He was convicted at a bench trial and sentenced to 14 years' imprisonment.
 In prison, Mr. Rengifo learned English, helped numerous inmates, found expression for his religious beliefs and earned the respect of inmates and staff alike.
 Judge Rakoff cited all these factors, and others, including that his FARC commander avoided imprisonment, by waiting to turn himself in until after the FARC and Colombia signed a peace treaty which -- with the blessing of the U.S. government -- forbade extradition of former FARC members to the U.S. You can read Judge Rakoff's comprehensive and engaging decision here.
 Levitt & Kaizer associate Zach Segal was substantially responsible for Mr. Rengifo's representation.
 Our application for compassionate release on Mr. Rengifo's behalf can be reviewed here.

 October 1, 2021: Today, in the face of our objections on behalf of our U.S. corporate client, the IRS withdrew summonses to three banks with which our client supposedly did business.
 Our client was not the target of the inquiry; rather the Russian government had sought cooperation from the IRS, pursuant to Art.
 25 of the U.S. - Russia Income Tax Convention, to gather information allegedly relevant to a tax investigation of a Russian company.
 We moved to intervene and quash the bank subpoenas arguing, inter alia, that the Russian government is notorious for seizing or otherwise undermining private companies on the pretense of conducting tax or other investigations, and that our government should decline to be a tool of any such malicious efforts.
 We are gratified that the IRS -- for whatever reason -- has withdrawn the summonses.